-Subsequent to February 13, 2024, the Company expects to fund operations as follows:
+Subsequent to February 13, 2024 May 14, 2024, the Company expects to fund operations as follows:

-- Existing cash on hand and working capital. - The existing ATM with Cantor Fitzgerald & Co. and Canaccord Genuity LLC. - Insurance proceeds to fund reclamation and environmental obligations at its Sleeper Gold Project. - Equity financings and sale of royalties.
+- Existing cash on hand and working capital. - The existing ATM with Cantor Fitzgerald & Co. and Canaccord Genuity LLC A.G.P/Alliance Global Partners. - Insurance proceeds to fund reclamation and environmental obligations at its Sleeper Gold Project. - Equity financings and sale of royalties.

-At December 31, 2023, the Company's cash balance was \$8,572,919.
+At December 31, 2023 March 31, 2024, the Company's cash balance was \$8,572,919 7,012,365.
 During the month of December 2023, the Company entered into a Secured Royalty Convertible Debenture (the "Debenture") (Note 6) in favor of Sprott Private Resource Streaming and Royalty (US Collector), LP, as agent for itself and certain affiliates (collectively, "Sprott").
 Pursuant to the Debenture, Sprott advanced \$15,000,000 to Paramount, which will be used to fund the continued permitting of the proposed Grassy Mountain Gold Mine and for general corporate purposes.
 Proceeds from the Debenture were also used for the repayment of the Company's outstanding 2019 secured convertible notes and notes payable, related parties.
-After the repayment of debt and transaction costs the net proceeds available to the Company were \$8,369,602.
+After the repayment of debt and transaction costs the net proceeds available to the Company after the Sprott transaction were \$8,369,602.